ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

         sum / length
     plot(my_sma(close,14))

-Variable ``sum`` is a :ref:`mutable variable <variable_assignment>` and a new value can be given to it by the operator ``:=`` in body of the loop.
+Variable ``sum`` is a :ref:`mutable variable <variable_assignment>` so a new value can be given to it by the operator ``:=`` in the loop's body.
+Also note that we recommend to use the built-in
+`sma <https://www.tradingview.com/study-script-reference/#fun_sma>`__
-Also note that we recommend to use a built-in function `sma <https://www.tradingview.com/study-script-reference/#fun_sma>`__ for simple moving average as it calculates faster.
+function for simple moving averages, as it calculates faster.

 .. rubric:: Footnotes